 - Application of new façade coatings to reduce pollution “at the source”:

-On the façade of a building, a new paint product developed by Brillux, a company involved in the project, is applied in parallel to a conventional product.
+A new paint product from a well-known paint manufacturer involved in the project is applied to the facade of a building in parallel to a conventional product.
 This coating does not contain the slowly degradable algicides used in conventional film protection (half-life 50 – 100 days).
 Instead, rapidly degradable active substances are used, which nevertheless ensure the long-term protection of the façade through a special encapsulation.
 A monitoring programme investigates the reduction of the environmental impact of this new façade coating in comparison to the conventional product.

 - Use of new filter materials for rainwater treatment as “end-of-pipe technology”